 The Association of Consulting Actuaries (ACA) draws its membership from individual consulting actuaries working in the consulting sector.

-Members of the Association are all qualified actuaries - mainly Fellows of the Institute of Actuaries or Fellows of the Faculty of Actuaries in Scotland - and all actuarial advice given by members is subject to the profession's code of conduct.
+Members of the Association are all qualified actuaries - mainly Fellows of the Institute and Faculty of Actuaries - all actuarial advice given by members is subject to the profession's Actuarial code.

 Scheme Design and Administration